valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

 * **Attempts to double decrypt plugin secret**

 When deploying a plugin configuration file, Valtimo would try to decrypt plugin secrets twice.
 This would often result in errors.
-This has been fixed now.
 Valtimo will now only decrypt the plugin secrets once.

 ## Breaking changes